Genivia/ugrep/README.md

             -Q and its argument DELAY.
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
-Press F2 or CTRL-Y to invoke an editor to edit the file displayed on screen.
+Press F2 or CTRL-Y to invoke an editor to edit the file shown on screen.
 The editor is taken from the environment variable GREP_EDIT if defined, or EDITOR.
+Press Tab and Shift-Tab to navigate directories and to select a file to search.
 Press Enter to select lines to output.
-Enables --heading.
+Press Alt-l for option -l to list files, Alt-n for -n, etc.  Enables --heading.
     --no-confirm
             Do not confirm actions in -Q query mode.
 The default is confirm.